julie-git/Password-gen/README.md

 <h2> Password Generator<h2>
 <p>
     The password generator application upon browser opening will prompt for the length of the password desired.
 The length must be between 8 and 128 characters or the alert will continue prompting.
 Then a series of alerts will prompt for character types to be included in the password.
 The choices are numbers, special characters, upper case, and lower case letters.
-At least on character type must be chosen or it will continue prompting.
+At least one character type must be chosen or it will continue prompting.
 Then the user must click on the Generate Password button to make the password appear in the textbox.
 </p>

 <p>